newrelic/nr1-workshop/lab5/INSTRUCTIONS.md

 ![Entity By Id Query](../screenshots/lab5_screen03.png)

-Your browser should show a small table that displays the name and domain of your current `entity` as a part of the data object that is returned from the `EntityByIdQuery`.
+Your browser should show a small table that displays the name and domain of your current `entity` as a part of the data object that is returned from the `EntityByGuidQuery`.

 4. A quick way to search for `entities` by name we will use the `EntitiesByNameQuery` and pass the `name` prop equal to "portal'.
 Add the code below to your `index.js` file in the `render` method under the last `StackItem` component.